Master the science of Innovation Management

 9. Attention to details: It’s just a matter anticipating what can go wrong and build safety measures to ensure that there are no lapses.
 Common problems that we have observed is: not enough small or medium t-shirts to give, Wi-Fi cut outs, projector stops during presentations etc.

 Once these puzzling pieces are in place, the groundwork is set for a good hackathon.
 Good does not mean effortlessly run, by any means – execution of the actual event is entirely a different ball game altogether.

-If you are a hackathon enthusiast and want to know every nuances associated with it, visit our Hackathon Handbook
+If you are a hackathon enthusiast and want to know every nuance associated with it, visit our Hackathon Handbook